Do You Move Toward, Move Away Or Move Against Your Partner?

 Dr. Adam Sheck

-If you’re interested in more of my thoughts about relationships and creating passion and purpose, please download my Free Special Reports, “20 Rituals For Romance!” and “The Secret To Owning Your Mission!” by subscribing to the Passion Doctor Newsletter at the top of this page.
+If you’re interested in more of my thoughts about relationships and creating passion and purpose, please download a TON of Relationship Freebies, including my Special Report, “20 Rituals For Romance!” by subscribing to the Passion Doctor Newsletter on the top right side of this page.